Duke University

 Hudson Hall

-The new atrium serves as the heart of Pratt Engineering, an active hub of learning and collaboration for year-round student activities, that unifies Harrington and Levine Science Research Center (LSRC) Quads with interior pathways, enabling interdisciplinary connections.
-The vision is focused on long-term flexibility and functionality, providing a modernized framework for classrooms and laboratories planned for adaptation allowing the School of Engineering to evolve the use of these spaces as needs change.
+The ultimate vision is focused on long-term flexibility and functionality, providing a modernized framework for classrooms and laboratories planned for adaptation to allow the School of Engineering to evolve as needs change.

 “Our entire Duke Engineering community is very excited about the prospects of modernizing Hudson Hall — this iconic structure is central to Pratt's identity and history.
 We are confident the modernized building will offer classrooms that enhance the learning of our students, expanded research spaces that deepen our interdisciplinary traditions and social spaces that will create a closer-knit and resilient Pratt community.”